+Attend Today, Achieve

-Attend Today, We operate a 'staged approach' to tackling absence concerns.
+We operate a 'staged approach' to tackling absence concerns.
 Persistent Absence (PA) is defined for any child with an absence of 10% or greater.
-School submit their absence if payers to the DF for a various points throughout the year (in the CENSUS).
-This is then reported nationally in Achieve Tomorrow.
+School submit their absence figures to the DfE at various points throughout the year (in the CENSUS).
+This is then reported nationally in our Analyse.